 Welcome, fellow players!
 My name is Patrick.
 I was born in London, raised in Johannesburg.
-Since then, I’ve sailed across the high seas, hitch-hiked across Europe, taken psychadelics, watched my apartment building burn, been arrested, been swinging, learnt to speak French and Spanish, amongst many other adventures.
+Since then, I’ve sailed across the high seas, hitch-hiked across Europe, taken psychedelics, watched my apartment building burn, been swinging, learnt to speak French and Spanish, amongst many other adventures.
 Between all that, I’ve written a fistful of short stories, a number of musings about the state of the world and my place in it, and far too many computer programs.

 I’ve been playing this game for 38-odd years now.
 That puts me about half-way through, can’t really say if I’m playing it good or bad, but I can at least say that I’ve been playing it for a while, and I’ve got a few things figured out.

 First, you may have noticed that you’ve been designated a body.
 It was randomly selected.
 None are perfect, but some are better than others.
 It may be tall, strong, handsome, all of the above, or none at all.
 Luck of the draw I’m afraid.
 The body has a limited warranty, and maintenance, though advisable, is ultimately futile.
 In other words, you can try stay alive as long as possible, but the body will grow old and die.